An Audition is Two Shows

 An audition actually consists of two separate shows: The first is what they record– your acting at the mic that is recorded.
 The second show is the performance that begins when you enter the studio and ends with your exit.

-This second “show” bookends your “acting” work and is at least as important as your acting show.
+This second “show” bookends your “acting” work and is at least as important as your acting performance.

 Each of these two shows is really a separate complementary performance.
 Each requires its own attention and artful finesse.